-One of the most helpful pieces of advice (about conducting analysis or thinking through problems, that is) ever given to me was that the best insights are those that seem really obvious once they are realized.
+On the one hand, this may seem a little obvious.
+But one of the more interesting pieces of advice about critical thinking and problem solving ever given to me was that the best insights are those that seem really, really obvious once they are realized.
 If you really didn’t know it before for sure, but now you do with certainty, you’ve realized something important.
 Still, I find that sometimes an idea seems so intuitively obvious that it isn’t interesting enough to grab most people’s attention, or perhaps because it’s obvious, it just doesn’t seem like it can be that important.

 I am convinced that this rule falls squarely into this “seems obvious, probably don’t need to pay that much attention to it” category.
 But, it’s an important rule with surprising supporting evidence that far too many people simply ignore.